osrsbox/osrsbox.github.io/_posts/2018-08-10-writing-runelite-plugins-part-1-building.md

 --debug
 {% endhighlight %}

 The final configuration should look like the image below.
-Make sure you are editing the _RuneLite_ configuration, and not the _Build_ configuration!
+Make sure you are editing the _RuneLite_ configuration and not the _Build_ configuration!

 {% include figure.html path="blog/runelite-part1/runelite-enable-developer-mode.png" alt="RuneLite developer tools enabling" %}